DataSF/datasf.github.io/academy/_posts/2016-03-05-advanced-excel.md

 team_members:
   - david-weinzimmer
 course_materials_link: 'http://site.com'
-order: 0
+order: 4
 ---

 ## About this course

-This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy. &nbsp;It provides the Data Academy's most advanced level of Excel training. &nbsp;
+This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy.
+It provides the Data Academy's most advanced level of Excel training.

 We encourage experienced Excel users to register for this fast-paced course.

-## What you’ll learn
+## What you’ll learn in this course

 * Automation tools
   * Recording and using macros
 * Analysis tools
   * Statistical tests using the analysis toolpak
-  * What-if analysis &nbsp; &nbsp;
+  * What-if analysis
   * PowerPivot
 * Auditing tools
   * Formula auditing